gapotchenko/adhoc-file-signer/source/client/README.md

   --dry         Perform a dry run without applying any modifications.
 ```

-To sign a file, you simply invoke `adhoc-sign-tool` with the corresponding command-line parameters:
+To sign a file, run `adhoc-sign-tool` with the appropriate parameters:

 ```sh
 adhoc-sign-tool sign contoso-works.msi
 ```

 For the command to succeed, `adhoc-sign-tool` must know the server URL and API key.
-Those parameters can be specified in the command-line as well.
-An alternative to them
+These can be passed as command-line options, or alternatively provided via the environment variables:

+- `GP_ADHOC_FILE_SIGNER_SERVER` — the server URL, e.g. `https://your-machine.example.ts.net/adhoc-file-signer`
+- `GP_ADHOC_FILE_SIGNER_API_KEY` — the API key authorized by the server